-We also plan to conduct additional risk mapping and evaluation of our program.
+We plan to complete a Human Rights Impact Assessment in 2022 and conduct additional risk mapping and evaluation of our program.
 As we enhance our assessment, we will continue to identify, prioritize and respond to risks.

 We will give an update in our next Modern Slavery Statement.